 The fact that WooCommerce is free (with the option to use free extensions or buy commercial ones) and fairly easy to set up is very attractive to those looking to sell online without breaking their budget.
 It’s possible to build an online shop that looks and functions similarly to the upper echelon of online retailers.

-But this particular path of ecommerce has its own requirements and challenges.
-WooCommerce is a different animal than the likes of Shopify, Miva or other SaaS providers.
-There are things you need to be aware of in order to make the most out of your site, along with maintaining security and stability.
+But this particular path of eCommerce has its own requirements and challenges.
+WooCommerce is a different animal than the likes of Shopify, Miva, or other SaaS providers.
+There are things you need to be aware of to make the most out of your site and maintain security and stability.

 Let’s take a look at some of the hidden secrets to winning with Woo: